Tips on Maximizing Your Collegiate Experience

 5. Enjoy it!

-One last tip for future Illinois alum is to have fun.
+One last tip for future Illinois students is to have fun.
 College is a time to work hard but also a time to enjoy the process.
 It is easy to get caught up in the hustle and bustle of school and forget that you still have a life to live.
 Learning how to enjoy your experience at Illinois will help you to stay balanced and proud to be an Illini.
 College doesn’t last forever, so make the most of it.